Generative AI Misuse Potential in Cyber Security Education: A Case Study of a UK Degree Program: Introduction

 \subsection{Ethics}

-This study received ethical approval by Newcastle University on 20th April 2023.
-The results have been shared with the Faculty, the Degree Program Director, and the Secure and Resilient Systems (SRS) teaching group to account for potential risks, such as inadvertently influencing student assessment outcomes or exacerbating the misuse of automated tools.
+This study received ethical approval by the author's institution on 20th April 2023.
+The results have been shared with the Faculty, the Degree Program Director, and the teaching staff group in order to address potential risks, such as inadvertently influencing student assessment outcomes or exacerbating the misuse of automated tools.